Gary Allen (runner): As race director

 From 1978 to 2004, Allen and his older brother Larry organized a 5K run, which had 350 participants at its peak.
 Winner prizes included paintings donated by local artists, and autographed shoes of world-class runners like Joan Benoit Samuelson and Marty Liquori.
 Allen founded the annual Mount Desert Island Marathon in 2002.
 It was named race of the year by New England Runner magazine in 2015.
 In 2007, he co-founded the Great Cranberry Island 50K Ultra Marathon, a 50-kilometer race that involves running back and forth on Great Cranberry Island's two-mile-long main road, the lone road on the island.
 The race took place annually until 2013, growing from 13 runners its first year to 192 runners by 2013.
 In 2013, the race was the official Road Runners Club of America national championship for 50 kilometers.
 It was named the 2013 Road Runners Club of America Road Race of the Year.

 Allen is the co-founder of Crow Athletics running club.
 He also organizes the annual Millinocket Marathon, a free race in Millinocket, Maine, that debuted in December 2015 to support local businesses and help the community's economy after the closing of the Great Northern Paper Company mill, which was once the largest paper mill in the world.

+Allen was named the Race Director of the Year in 2018 by Road Race Management.

 Runner's World magazine has called Allen "one of running's most creative minds and race directors."

+In October 2023 the Mount Desert Island Marathon celebrated its twentieth running and was able to contribute $35,000.00 to local charities.
+According to a study from the Maine Sports Commission, the event is estimated to have brought a record $2,184,632 to the local economy in 2023.
+The Millinocket Marathon, held in December of the same year, was able to contribute $15,271.20 in support of local charity and community groups in the Katahdin region.
+Additionally, between $2 and 3 million were spent at local Millinocket businesses over race weekend.

 Personal life

-Allen and his second wife, Lisa Hall, live on Mount Desert Island in Maine.
-They have two children.
+In 2017 Allen was a recipient of WLBZ’s, 2 Those Who Care Awards for his personal and professional community service achievements.

+Allen is a father of two and a 12th generation Great Cranberry Islander.

+Allen was featured in the New York Times regarding a running event to be held in the Katahdin region of Maine that coincides with a total eclipse viewable in parts of the world on 8 April 2024.